-VI.
+VII.
 SEARCHES WITHOUT A WARRANT

 There are some situations when searches and seizures can be conducted lawfully without a warrant.
-In these instances, the officer bears the burden of properly articulating which exception to the search warrant requirement applies and why.
+In these instances, the officer bears the burden of properly articulating the facts, with sufficient detail, so that is clear which exception to the search warrant requirement applies.
 Exceptions to the search warrant requirement include: